The final REFORM video wants to celebrate the end of the project.

 The region also recognises that much more needs to be done to create the world-class connectivity for both people and goods that Greater Manchester needs to compete effectively within a global economy.
 With this in mind a new SUMP has recently been developed to provide a vision of what a successful transport system might look like in 2040 to support Greater Manchester’s wider economic, social and environmental ambitions.
 The SUMP consists of a new Transport Strategy and Delivery Plan published in February 2017.
 We now need to ensure the delivery plan is delivered, monitored and kept up to date to ensure ambitions of the SUMP are realised.

-Mobility is not yet explicitly stated as a specific instrument, although it’s more and more evident that mobility strictly interacts with the built environment and must be fully integrated in urban planning.
+In REFORM experiences are exchanged and regions try to learn from each other and others within the EU.
+This with the common goal to influence Regional Operating Programs for EU ambitions on low carbon.
+One of the goals of the Operational Programme South is to promote low-carbon innovations in urban areas.
+However, mobility is not yet explicitly stated as a specific instrument, although it’s more and more evident that mobility strictly interacts with the built environment and must be fully integrated in urban planning.
 For this reason there is the need to include sustainable mobility in the Operational Programme South as an important mean to achieve the goal of achieving a low-carbon footprint in cities.